mgrone/stream1090/README.md

 - What about MLAT?

 MLAT timestamp is part of the output.

-## Experimental Notes
-Currently there are several command line options (-a, -b, -c, -d) that can switch stream1090 into higher sample rate mode.
-It will try to read int16 IQ samples at a speed of 6Msps (10Msps) which can be produced by airspy_rx.
-Please use "-h" for an overview what they do.

 **Important Update** I would like to thank several people that provided sample data, tried it in their setup and also did some tests with airspy. rhodan76, wiedehopf, caius, abcd567.
 Thank you very much!